-- Upon completion of the course(s), the student submits to the Office of the Registrar an official transcript from the host university demonstrating that the student met the minimum course passing grade requirement, as indicated on the permission form. - The student was in good academic standing at AUS at the time summer courses are taken at the host university.
+- Upon completion of the course(s), and before the end of the following fall semester, the student submits to the Office of the Registrar an official transcript from the host institution demonstrating that the student met the minimum course passing grade requirement, as indicated on the permission form. - The student was in good academic standing at AUS at the time summer courses are taken at the host institution. - The student had passed the course prerequisites prior to starting the course at the host institution.